Affiliated Departments or Programs

-Matthew is a Ph.D. candidate in vocal pedagogy at the University of Kansas, where his research interests have focused on singers’ health.
-In 2012, he received Honorable Mention for the Van Lawrence Fellowship of the National Association of Teachers of Singing (NATS) and the Voice Foundation, honoring one voice teacher nationally each year for excellence in teaching and voice science.
+Matthew’s research interests have focused on singers’ health.
+He is a two time runner-up for the Van Lawrence Fellowship of the National Association of Teachers of Singing (NATS) and the Voice Foundation, honoring one voice teacher nationally each year for excellence in teaching and voice science (2013 and 2016).
 His research has been published in the Journal of Voice and the International Journal of Research in Choral Singing.
 Refereed research presentations include the Physiology and Acoustics of Singing International Conference 6, the NATS National Conference, the Voice Foundation Symposium, the Phenomenon of Singing International Symposium and the National Association for Music Education National Conference.
 He has studied vocal pedagogy with James Daugherty, Ingo Titze, Richard Miller and Tom Baresel and has studied instructional methods in both classical and musical theatre/pop singing techniques.
 In 2005, he was one of twelve young teachers selected nationally to participate in the NATS Intern Program in Rochester, N.Y., where he studied under the tutelage of NATS National President Jane Dillard.
 While not all students desire to pursue professional singing goals, Matt hopes each student will develop an increased love for vocal music and will develop improved self esteem and confidence through the process of learning to sing and perform for others.